Samanbz/TA-certificates-script/README.md

 ## Installation

 To use this project, first download it from GitHub and then install the required dependencies.
-Also, you must have [libreoffice](https://de.libreoffice.org/download/download/) installed on your computer so that you can convert the .docx files into .pdf.

 ### Steps to install the project: